Natharam/Library-Management/README.md

 # Library Management System
 ### Description
-This repository contains the code used to build a simple management system for book rentals in a fake library as a mini-project for a foundation Python course.
 The project is a terminal application coded on Python using the Pandas library and SQLite.

 ### Files
 There are 3 main files in the repository: